Mehmet Akif Ersoy: Legacy

 Mehmet Akif Ersoy is an important national figure in the history of modern Turkey and has left an immortal trace in its history.
 During the republican period, Mehmet Akif Ersoy taught history and literature at various universities.
 Ersoy agreed to translate the Quran into the Turkish language for the Directorate of Religious Affairs, but eventually didn't deliver his version.
-He was worried the Kemalists would further separate Islam from the Arabic language, after they had imposed a Turkish daily prayer instead of the one in Arabic.
+He was worried the Kemalists would further separate Islam from the Arabic language, after they had imposed a Turkish call to prayer instead of the one in Arabic.
+A university in Burdur was named after him.
+Ersoy's portrait was depicted on the reverse of the Turkish 100 lira banknotes of 1983–1989.

 Works

 Mehmet Akif Ersoy had abundant knowledge concerning traditional eastern literature.
 In addition, he also studied the works of authors such as Victor Hugo, Alphonse de Lamartine, Émile Zola, and Alphonse Daudet.

 He is best known for his 1911 work entitled Safahat.
 This volume is a collection of 44 poems of various lengths by Mehmet Akif Ersoy.
 The earliest work that appears in this book is dated 1904, but this is unattested, and it is highly likely that the poet, who was 32 on that particular date, composed poems prior to that date.

 He is further noted for writing the lyrics of Turkish National Anthem, İstiklâl Marşı (The March of Independence in English) – which was adopted in 1921, and is accepted by many Turks as their "National Poet".
 The lyrics were originally written as a poem in a collection of his writings.
 Paradoxically, one of his most famous works, a book called Safahat, was not widely read or published until recently.
 He studied veterinary science at the university.